-“"We're in the news room, in the centre of all the activity, watching the team capture, edit, and share events from all over the world.
-Seeing it all come together is a rush.
-It's fast-moving, exciting, and iterative.
-In that moment, I realised that we could also design in a way that harnesses that same excitement."”
+“We’re in the news room, in the centre of all the activity, watching the team capture, edit, and share events from all over the world.
+It's fast-moving, iterative and downright exciting.
+In that moment, I realised that we could also design in a way that harnesses that same excitement.”

 James Box, UX Director, Team Lead

 - Responsive design

 - Visual design

 The challenge for the Channel 4 News Room

 To cater for the general public, news channels serve up stories in a way that the general public can easily digest and understand.
 At the time of working with Channel 4 there was an opportunity to allow people to go much deeper, to discover the news and opinion 'behind the news'.
 There was an opportunity for Channel 4 to hold up a lens to the details, and offer deeper information, stories and opinion to those that may have already 'heard' the news that day.

 The Clearleft team had worked with Channel 4 News before, but this was the biggest challenge yet.
 We needed to find tiny ways to make big changes to a vast eco-system of content production.
 Not only did the new website need to adapt to many devices and screen sizes, it needed to adapt to the fast-paced way the news itself gets produced.